How Do Bees Make Honey?

 Bees make honey to eat.
 It is their main source of energy.

-While worker honeybees consume pollen as their main source of protein and nutrients, honey provides them with carbohydrates and it therefore vital for their nutrition.
+While worker honeybees consume pollen as their main source of protein and nutrients, honey provides them with carbohydrates and is therefore vital for their nutrition.

 Honey is made by social bee colonies.
-As the name suggests, honeybees make far more honey than other social bee colonies such as bumblebees.
+As the name suggests, honeybees make far more honey than other social bee colonies.

 In a honeybee colony, the task of making honey is divided amongst female worker bees.